Yongkai-Ye/Yongkai-Ye.github.io/_publications/2021-November-nwafu-paper-2.md

 date: 2021-11-01
 venue: 'The Science of The Total Environment'
 paperurl: 'https://doi.org/10.1016/j.scitotenv.2021.151851'
-citation: '**Yongkai Ye**, Keqiang Yu, Yanru Zhao, (2021).
+citation: 'Yongkai Ye, Keqiang Yu, Yanru Zhao, (2021).
 The development and application of advanced analytical methods in microplastics contamination detection: A critical review.
 The Science of The Total Environment, 114. '
 ---

 Author List